 If you hold your shares (i.e., they are registered) through a bank, broker or other nominee in "street name" but you do not provide the firm that holds your shares with your specific voting instructions, it will only be allowed to vote your shares on your behalf in its discretion on "routine" matters, but it cannot vote your shares in its discretion on your behalf on any "non-routine" matters.
 Please note that the applicable rules of the NYSE that prescribe how brokers may vote your shares have recently changed.
-Under the applicable new rules of the NYSE, at the Annual Meeting, Proposal 1 relating to the election of Directors (whether or not the election of Directors is "contested") and Proposal 2 relating to the approval and adoption of the 2011 Incentive Plan are considered "non-routine" matters, and Proposal 3 relating to the appointment of the Company's independent registered public accounting firm for our fiscal year ending July 31, 2011 is considered a "routine" matter.
+Under the applicable new rules of the NYSE, at the Annual Meeting, Proposal 1 relating to the election of Directors (whether or not the election of Directors is "contested") and Proposal 2 relating to the approval and adoption of the 2011 Incentive Plan are considered "non-routine" matter.
 Therefore, you must give specific instructions to your broker for your shares to be voted on the election of Directors (Proposal 1) (whether or not "contested") and the approval and adoption of the 2011 Incentive Plan (Proposal 2) at the Annual Meeting.